Quickstart: Use Bicep to create and publish an Azure Managed Application definition

 Make sure users can access your definition

 You have access to the managed application definition, but you want to make sure other users in your organization can access it.
 Grant them at least the Reader role on the definition.
-They may have inherited this level of access from the subscription or resource group.
+They might have inherited this level of access from the subscription or resource group.
 To check who has access to the definition and add users or groups, go to Assign Azure roles using the Azure portal.

 Clean up resources